-testing work and 2) establish enhanced integrity management procedures to maintain pipe integrity and protect both the public and the environment for the class location units in which the special permit segments are located for the other 6.56 miles of pipe that are not replaced (Type B).
-All of the proposed special permit segments, even those not replaced or pressure tested would be treated as high consequence areas (HCAs) with the implementation of integrity management (IM) practices.
-In addition, EPNG would comply with Conditions as provided in the terms of the special permit for all the impacted Special Permit Segments and the designated special permit inspection area in the proposed special permit.
-The special permit inspection area is defined as a one (1) mile continuous segment on both sides of the special permit segments (Type A and Type B) plus the footage in the special permit segment and extending 220 yards on each side of the centerline.
-In the instance that the pipeline does not extend a full mile either upstream from the beginning of the Special Permit Segment or downstream from the end of the special permit segment, the special permit inspection area will not extend beyond the pipeline initiation or termination points.
-The special permit inspection area will total 63.70 miles of pipe as detailed in Attachment A. In those cases where the proposed special permit would allow for the current pipeline segments to remain in place, the Conditions as prescribed in the proposed special permit would provide an additional level of safety without the impacts of excavation to remove existing pipe and install the replacement pipe.
-Due to the significant number of new class location segments that will require replacement or pressure testing, a special permit with IM based conditions would allow EPNG a more reasonable time interval to schedule the required pipeline outages.
-The pressure testing of pipe will be in accordance with the applicable sections of 49 CFR 192.105, 192.611, 192.619, and Subpart J for the current class location.
+pressure testing work and 2) establish enhanced integrity management procedures to maintain pipe integrity and protect both the public and the environment for the class location units in which the special permit segments are located for the other 2.13 miles of pipe that are not replaced (Type B).
+All of the special permit segments, even those not replaced, or pressure tested would be treated as high consequence areas (HCAs) with the implementation of integrity management (IM) practices.
+In addition, CIG would comply with Conditions as provided in the terms of the special permit for all the impacted special permit segments and the designated "Special Permit Inspection Area" in the proposed special permit.
+The Special Permit Inspection Area is defined as a one (1) mile continuous segment on both sides of the Special Permit Segment (Type A and Type B) plus the footage in the Special Permit Segment and extending 220 yards on each side of the centerline.
+In the instance that the pipeline does not extend a full mile either upstream from the beginning of the Special Permit Segment or downstream from the end of the Special Permit Segment, the Special Permit Inspection Area will not extend beyond the pipeline initiation or termination points.
+The Special Permit Inspection Area will total 35.11 miles of pipe as detailed in Attachment A. In those cases where the proposed special permit would allow for the current pipeline segments to remain in place, the Conditions as prescribed in the proposed special permit would provide an additional level of safety without the impacts of excavation to remove existing pipe and install the replacement pipe.
+The replacement and pressure testing of pipe will be in accordance with the applicable sections of 49 CFR §§ 192.105, 192.611, 192.619, and Subpart J for the current class location.

-PHMSA found in reviewing EPNG's response that a misapplication of 49 CFR 192.5 had been used after installing upgraded pipe in a cluster area (under procedures in use before the Kinder Morgan acquisition of EPNG).
+PHMSA found in reviewing CIG's response that a misapplication of 49 CFR § 192.5 had been used after installing upgraded pipe in a cluster area (under procedures in use before the Kinder Morgan acquisition of CIG).
 Attachment A shows the segment locations with the number of dwellings outside of the cluster area but inside the sliding mile area.
-PHMSA considered both a Consent Agreement and Safety Order in reviewing the issues of the EPNG request.
+PHMSA considered both a Consent Agreement and Safety Order in reviewing the issues of the CIG request.
 Since the operator notified PHMSA of the violation, PHMSA considered a special permit with integrity management concepts in a special permit with conditions an appropriate mechanism for this situation to maintain safety.
 Also, the special permit conditions would ensure the special permit segments were maintained while the segments could be upgraded with pipe replacements or pressure tests.
-With integrity management procedures being effective in other safety situations, PHMSA considers this to be an effective approach for the sliding mile areas with 10 or fewer dwellings or structures for human occupancy, which is the case for EPNG 29 special permit segments.
+With integrity management procedures being effective in other safety situations, PHMSA considers this to be an effective approach for the sliding mile areas with 10 or fewer dwellings or structures for human occupancy, which is the case for over 90 percent of the CIG 16 special permit segments.
 Special permit conditions are measures to assess, evaluate, and implement measures to manage and eliminate threats to pipe integrity and public safety in areas of high consequence such as these sliding mile special permit segments.

-• List the regulation(s) for which the operator seeks the permit.
+- List the regulation(s) for which the operator seeks the permit.